treyhunner/pyohio2024/outline-idea.md

 ---

-Tonight:

-Add actual code and [TODO imagine a bucket image]

 Notes from Melanie:

 Consider changing the language of my students from people that come to me to learn Python